Quantum Mechanics in a Time-Asymmetric Universe: On the Nature of the Initial Quantum State: The Nomological Thesis

 \subsection{The Quantum Case}

-It is according to the above sense that \cite{goldstein2013reality} proposes that the universal wave function in BM is nomological (and governs things in the ontology).
+It is according to the above sense that \cite{goldstein1996bohmian, goldstein2001quantum}, and \cite{goldstein2013reality} propose that the universal wave function in BM is nomological (and governs things in the ontology).
 With the guidance equation, $\Psi$ generates the motion of particles.
 It is of the same form as above:

 Why is it simple?
 Generic wave functions are not simple.
 However, they observe that, in some formulations of quantum gravity, the universal wave function satisfies the Wheeler-DeWitt equation and is therefore stationary.
 To be stationary, the wave function does not have time-dependence and probably has many symmetries, in which case it \emph{could} be quite simple.
 The Bohmian theory then will explicitly stipulate what the universal wave function is.
 Therefore, in these theories, provided that $\Psi$ is sufficiently simple, we can afford the same interpretation of $\Psi$ as we can for $H$ in classical mechanics: both are nomological in the above sense.